 Effective Date: Effective for tax years beginning on or after January 1, 1986 Description: Taxpayers may qualify for credit for direct equity investments in certified zone businesses and contributions to community development projects.
 The credit equals 25 percent of the sum of each type of investment.
 The maximum credit per taxpayer is \$200,000 and cannot exceed one half of the taxpayer's pre-credit tax.
-Unused capital credits may be carried over to future tax years.
 Qualifying new businesses may request a refund of 50 percent of the unused investment credits wage and tax credit in lieu of carrying those credits over to future tax years.